Syliel/noaa_parser/README.md

 ## Usage
 ./noaa_parser.py [lat] [lon]

 Note: If latitude and longitude are not specified, the parser will default to Pittsburgh PA.

+Note: This script *only* works in the United States.
+Specifying longitude and latitude outside of the US will cause the script to fail in unexpected and untested ways.

 ## Input document